projectfluent/fluent/guide/variables.md

 Time elapsed: 12,345.678s.
 ```

-In South Africian English, however, the result would be:
+In South African English, however, the result would be:

 ```
 Time elapsed: 12 345,678s.